7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 1. You Keep Thinking About Change More Than Actually Making It

-One of the clearest signs of being stuck in your comfort zone is getting caught in a loop of thinking instead of actually doing.
+One of the most obvious signs that you’re stuck in your comfort zone is getting trapped in a cycle of thinking about change instead of taking action.

 You might: